One goal, no wins: What now for Arsenal after January from hell?

 The lack of midfield options has been clear, with Arteta having to switch formations to a 4-3-3 in recent games to cover for his absentees.
 It was a change done out of necessity, with Sambi Lokonga the only recognised midfielder left, but it just has not worked.

-And it must be remembered that had Arsenal not allowed Ainsley Maitland-Niles to join Roma at the start of the month, he would have been a huge asset to Arteta in recent weeks.
+And it must be remembered that had Arsenal not allowed Ainsley Miatland-Niles to join Roma at the start of the month, he would have been a huge asset to Arteta in recent weeks.

 In fact, had he still been around, Maitland-Niles would probably have started each of Arsenal’s last four games - such has been the extent of their recent midfield crisis.